 Early Notables of the Sellkirk family (pre 1700)

-Another 46 words (3 lines of text) are included under the topic Early Sellkirk Notables in all our PDF Extended History products and printed products wherever possible.
+In September 1704, Captain Stradling aboard Cinque Ports, dropped Selkirk off on the island of Juan Fernandez with...
+Another 79 words (6 lines of text) are included under the topic Early Sellkirk Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Sellkirk family to the New World and Oceana

 In such difficult times, the difficulties of raising the money to cross the Atlantic to North America did not seem so large compared to the problems of keeping a family together in Scotland

 .
 It was a journey well worth the cost, since it was rewarded with land and freedom the Scots could not find at home.
 The American War of Independence

 solidified that freedom, and many of those settlers went on to play important parts in the forging of a great nation.
 Among them: James Selkirk who settled in New York State in 1774; Robert Selkridge settled in Boston Massachusetts in 1767.

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.